 If you want to ensure that staff get real-time information and alerts – with quick links or QR codes to further information if required – you can use @mentioning of individuals, teams, or locations to alert staff to relevant policies, pages, or areas on your intranet.

-For frontline workers who don’t have the chance to check computers constantly, alerts can be sent via email and push notification to keep them informed.
 If staff are on-location and don’t have constant access to mobile devices either then digital signage can be a great multichannel way to issue timely comms.

 Empowering frontline workers needs a multichannel approach